350x350

 I was always making zines to hand out at school and loved Xerox machines.
 This was my first foray into the world of editorial graphic design before I even knew it was a thing.

-Shop Dana Davis designs:
+Shop Dana's designs: